These countries join the US diplomatic boycott of Beijing

 For its part, the United Kingdom said on Wednesday it would join the United States, Canada and Australia in a diplomatic boycott of the Beijing Winter Olympics, drawing harsh rebukes from China, which Prime Minister Boris Johnson said was trying to discredit the Games, Reuters reported.

-“There will be a diplomatic boycott of the Beijing Winter Olympics already, and no ministers or officials are expected,” Johnson was quoted as saying by Reuters.
+“There will be a diplomatic boycott of the Beijing Winter Olympics already, and no ministers or officials are expected,” Johnson was quoted as saying.
 “I don’t think the sports boycott makes sense and this is still government policy,” he added.

 Months ago, activists called for a boycott of the Games due to human rights violations committed by the Chinese government in Egypt Xinjiang Tibet and Political repression in Hong Kong.

-The United States and other Western countries have accused Beijing of holding more than a million Uighurs, who are a Muslim majority, in detention centers in Xinjiang, where some former detainees claim they were tortured, raped or forced sterilization.
+The United States and other Western countries have accused Beijing of holding more than one million Muslim-majority Uyghurs in Xinjiang detention centers, where some former detainees claim they have been tortured, raped or forcibly sterilized.

 Beijing denies the allegations and claims the camps are rehabilitation centers designed to combat separatism and Islamic terrorism in the far west of the country.